How to Negotiate a Publishing Contract: Home

-Here are some mantras from the National Writer's Union At-Large Chapter to help you remember that as an academic you are an author:
+Here are some mantras from the National Writer's Union to help you remember that as an academic you are an author:

 U of U faculty, by means of U Policy 7-003, own the copyright in traditional scholarly works.
 As rights holders, individual faculty members can negotiate the terms of a publishing contract.
 When presented with a publishing contract, remember that you are a professional writer and author even if your title is professor, librarian, researcher, or academic.
 As a rights holder and professional author, you have significant bargaining power.